meowosaurus/aa-afatstats/README.md

   * Top FAX
   * Top supers
   * Top titans
+* Permissions for every statistic

 ## Planned
-* Permissions for every sub-menu, so not everyone can access how many titans joined recently.
 * Corporations leaderboard
   * Absolute Participation (all fats for the current month)
   * Relative Participation (all fats relative to their size)